 Square Enix hosted a conference detailing their results, and as reported by The Wall Street Journal tech writer Takashi Mochizuki, NieR: Automata is doing great, with the GOTY edition proving a valuable asset.

-Having launched in Japan a bit earlier, NieR: Automata was already off to a great start even before it launched in the rest of the world, but Square Enix announced back in November 2018 that it's past 3.5 million copies, which is in line with the half a million figure in 2019.
+Having launched in Japan a bit earlier, NieR: Automata was already off to a even before it launched in the rest of the world, but Square Enix announced back in November 2018 that it's past 3.5 million copies, which is in line with the half a million figure in 2019.

 Kingdom Hearts 3 launch has apparently been successful, and the company is planning on more DLC to expand sales.